z88dk/z88dk/src/zx7/zx7.txt

 Available implementations of standard LZ77/LZSS compression algorithm use either a "greedy" or "flexible parsing" strategy, that cannot always guarantee the best possible encoding.
 In comparison, "ZX7" provides a highly efficient compression algorithm that always generate perfectly optimal LZ77/LZSS encoding.
-Technically it means compressing within space and time O(n) only.

 =====